 A Guernsey company will have a company status of Not in Good Standing if the Registered Office is not effective, the company has no Registered Agent, the company has failed to file an Annual Validation or the company has no directors.

 Non-payment of annual government fees will make your Marshall Islands company lose its status of good standing.
 There is an Annual Maintenance Fee payable to the Registry which varies depending on the company type, there are no annual document filings.

-All the outstanding fees to the current Registered Agent and also to the government fees including Renewal and penalty fees will need to be paid.
+All the outstanding fees to the current Registered Agent and also to the government fees including Renewal, penalty fees and Reinstatement fee will need to be paid.
 The company will also need to be renewed with the Nevis Financial Services to bring the company back into Good Standing.
 Upon confirmation from the current registered agent that all fees have been paid a Certificate of Good Standing could be provided.

 UK Companies House will only issue a Certificate of Good Standing if the company’s annual return and accounts are filed up to date.